tamarin-prover/editor-sublime/DEVELOPMENT_NOTES.md

 `git pull`.

 *Please note: Windows will be able to perform syntax highlighting and autocompletion but not built in functions.
 This is because the Tamarin Prover is not supported under Windows.*

-## Package Control

-Plugin is currently changing and being updated frequently.
-Therefore not currently in PackageControl.io until a first stable build is established.